Chair, Te Hau Toka Group

 Adell Cox is a highly qualified and experienced lead clinical psychologist and, as Chair of the Te Hau Toka Group, is strongly committed to working with healthcare professionals and the community to facilitate and support wellbeing initiatives.

-She is now a Director of Allied Health for the Southern District Health Board after working for 23 years as a clinician and then as a Professional Lead in Clinical Psychology.
+She is now a Director of Allied Health for Te Whatu Ora Southern after working for 23 years as a clinician and then as a Professional Lead in Clinical Psychology.

 Adell is well versed in local issues, having worked as a clinician across the Queenstown Lakes district for several years.
 She is passionate about engaging with people from all ages, backgrounds and ethnicities, listening to different viewpoints and facilitating meaningful change to keep our communities well.